-While the healthcare industry continues to climb its way out of a pandemic, it’s also facing unprecedented challenges, including severe labor shortages and shrinking margins.
+While the healthcare industry continues to climb its way out of a pandemic, it’s also facing unprecedented challenges, including rising operating costs, labor shortages and shrinking margins.
 What if there was a global delivery model that could help the industry during this challenging time?

 According to a recent data-based survey report from R1 RCM, the healthcare labor shortage is not limited to clinical staff.
 In this survey, 90% of healthcare executives said they are experiencing a workforce shortage in revenue cycle management (RCM), with many of those reporting vacancies in over half their RCM roles.
 This is one of the many reasons why now is a good time for health systems to think outside the box for solutions, including RCM partnerships and global delivery.